MechanicalRock/mechanicalrock.github.io/_posts/2021-06-09-fed-talk-s01e03-routing.md

 * `/colour-palette`
 * `/buttons`

-Take some time to imagine how your App will evolve...
+Take some time to imagine how your App will evolve.
 I foresee it containing a mixture of information:

 * Getting Started (Home page): `/`
 * UI: `/ui/*`